I'm a Software Engineer specialising in JS and Go, currently building at Kitt.

 This project was a large-scale e-commerce transformation at SOON_, built on Shopify and powered by our custom in-house platform, SOON_CMS.

 I was responsible for building pages and functionality for the site using SvelteKit, whilst also working on our in-house Shopify GraphQL library in Go.
-Along with this, I built functionality for CMS users to add Promo Blocks to any PDP, which allowed the client to have better control on content curation.
+Along with this, I built functionality for CMS users to add Promo Blocks to any product detail page, which allowed the client to have better control on content curation.

-One of the more interesting challenges came with the PDP, where a significant amount of product data needed to be displayed in the Details Tray.
-To handle this efficiently, I used our Go-based GraphQL API to structure and streamline the data from Shopify before consuming it within the SvelteKit frontend
+One of the more interesting challenges came with the product detail page, where a significant amount of product data needed to be displayed in the Details Tray.
+To handle this efficiently, I used our Go-based GraphQL API to structure and streamline the data from Shopify before consuming it within the SvelteKit frontend.

 View Site